 - Foreign exchange dealing;

-- Issuing or redeeming money orders, traveler’s cheques, or other similar negotiable instruments;
+- Issuing or redeeming money orders, traveller’s cheques or similar instruments;

 3. Compliance Program